avrghz/sample-test-1/README.md

 - show current Weather Description
 - Show current Temperature in selected unit
 - show current Wind Speed in selected unit
-- display all key-value pairs of the key `main`, in the response, by using any loop.
+- display all key-value pairs in the property - `main`, by using any loop.

 Feel free to use :
  - Your framework of choice